First Year & Sophomore Students

 First Year and sophomore students interested in the Biological Sciences can get to know our program a number of ways.

 Visit the Office of Biology Undergraduate Education

 The BUE Office is a great starting point for students interested in learning more about the many concentrations and co-curricular happenings in the Biological Sciences.
-Dean Smith and Senior Academic Advisors Jody Hall and Sarah Taylor have student hours weekly.
+Senior Academic Advisors Jody Hall and Sarah Taylor have student hours weekly.
 First year and sophomore students are welcome to make appointments through the advising calendar.
 The BUE Office is located on the first floor of Arnold Lab at 91 Waterman St.

 Connecting with Brown’s Biology Community

 Connect with Biology Undergraduate Education at Brown on Facebook.
 This is one place we announce news, events, and opportunities.

 Join one of our Departmental Undergraduate Groups (DUGs).
 You can find our current DUG leaders on the BUE People page.
 DUGs host events throughout the academic year.
 These are typically posted on our Facebook page and announced via email and [email protected] You can join on our email list here or email the DUG leaders directly.

 Reach out to a Peer-Advisor.
 We have an active peer advising program with seniors from many of our concentrations.
 Reach out to a peer advisor directly at any time.

 We hold a joint Sophomore Declaration Day and Senior Research and Capstone Event together every spring.
 This is Biology’s largest undergraduate event and is a great way for students in every class to spend time with one another and the faculty.

 First year and sophomore seminars are a great way to engage with Biology faculty and peers in small course settings.
 Our first year and sophomore seminar courses are noted as FYS and SOPH on the Biology Course page.